Freezing eggs: The best backup plan available?

-Unfortunately, egg freezing is still relatively expensive: the procedure, with all extras around it, can easily sum up to a few thousand Euro (if you live in Germany; the U.S., for example, costs more).
+Unfortunately, egg freezing is still relatively expensive: the procedure, with all extras around it, can easily sum up to a few thousand Euro (if you live in Germany; in the US it will cost more).

 However, some might say that egg freezing is a perfect example of where our parents can help with financing?
 After all, it is investment in their grandchildren!